Grow Healthy Aquarium Plants With This

 You can’t just turn a regular old light on and shine it on your aquarium.
 Most plants require the red and blue spectrum of light.

-In order to recreate this in the aquarium, fluorescent, metal halide or LED lighting made to emit those two spectrums is used.
+To recreate this in the aquarium, fluorescent, metal halide or LED lighting made to emit those two spectrums is used.

 The exact strength of light needed will depend on the size of the aquarium.
 Usually, two watts of lighting per gallon is recommended for plant growth.